 - Find Focus Assist on the left and click on it

 - As you can see, it is turned off by default.
-So, you are currently receiving the notifications from your apps and contacts
+So, you are currently receiving notifications from your apps and contacts.

 - By choosing Priority only, you will only get the notifications from the Priority list.
 You can customize it by clicking on the dedicated option.

 - You can select the apps and contacts and place them on your priority list.
-If Focus Assist is turned on, you will only receive the notifications from apps and contacts that are on the list.
+If Focus Assist is turned on, you will only receive notifications from apps and contacts on the list.
 All other notifications will be hidden.

 - If you choose Alarms only, all other apps except for Alarms will be hidden.

-If you want to work on a project or play the game, make sure to enable this useful feature and have the disturbance-free experience.
+If you want to work on a project or play the game, make sure to enable this useful feature and have a disturbance-free experience.